Gopal Narayan Singh University

-Gopal Narayan Singh University (GNSU) is a private university located at Jamuhar village near the city of Sasaram in Rohtas district, Bihar, India.
+Gopal Narayan Singh University (GNSU) is a state private university located at Jamuhar village near the city of Sasaram in Rohtas district, Bihar, India.
 It is one of the first six private universities in Bihar.
 The university was notified in the Bihar Gazette following a decision of the Bihar cabinet on 5 June 2018 and has an official establishment date of 15 June 2018.